tmckay/taylormckay.com/content/business_ideas.rst

 getting expert advice would be worthwhile and could potentially help save thousands.

-We could find the as people retiring from skilled trades or people that are temporarily unable to do the typical work because of injury or sickness.
+We could find individuals retiring from skilled trades or individuals that are temporarily unable to do the typical work because of injury or sickness.

 How would a typical interaction go?